briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 ### Partitioning

-Your choice of partitioning scheme and file system are the first of the many major decisions you will have to make.
+Your choice of partitioning setup and file system are the first of the many major decisions you will have to make.
 These have huge ramification for the rest of the system, and even worse, it'll be a huge pain to fix later.
 I'd recommend taking some time to think it through; otherwise you might find